xyz347/x2struct/README.md

 - Decode libconfig is use [libconfig](https://github.com/hyperrealm/libconfig)
 - Encode of xml/bson is written by myself.
 Without reference to the RFC, there may be cases where the standard is not met.
 - The library of bson/libconfig is precompiled.
 The environment is: Ubuntu12.04 g++4.9.2.
 Other environments may need to download the code and recompile if you need to use these two libraries.
-- bson/libconfig is not supported under Windows.
-If you need support, you have to download the code and compile to generate library file.